-Note that following this template (Word Document) is part of our compliance with our accrediting agency, NCATE (now CAEP); most of the elements on it aside from the education standards are also required by SACS.
+Note that following the template below is part of our compliance with our accrediting agency, NCATE (now CAEP); most of the elements on it aside from the education standards are also required by SACS.
 Rearrange and reformat at will, of course.

 Syllabi for all graduate courses since Fall 2010 are archived in the English and Theatre faculty Blackboard page, under the Graduate Committee's section.
 Feel free to look over those past syllabi in planning upcoming graduate courses.
 Be sure to submit your graduate syllabi to the Program Director early in the semester in which you teach your course.